Information-Fusion-Lab-Umass/Multimodal_Influenza_Detection/README.md

 Thermal images are mainly used to detect the presence of people at night or in bad lighting conditions, but perform poorly at daytime.
 To solve this problem, most state-of-the-art techniques use a fusion network that uses features from paired thermal and color images.
 We propose to augment thermal images with their saliency maps as an attention mechanism to provide better cues to the pedestrian detector, especially during daytime.
 We investigate how such an approach results in improved performance for pedestrian detection using only thermal images, eliminating the need for color image pairs.
 We train a state-of-the art Faster R-CNN for pedestrian detection and explore the added effect of PiCA-Net and R3-Net as saliency detectors.
 Our proposed approach results in an absolute improvement of 13.4 points and 19.4 points in log average miss rate over the baseline in day and night images respectively.
 We also annotate and release pixel level masks of pedestrians on a subset of the KAIST Multispectral Pedestrian Detection dataset, which is a first publicly available dataset for salient pedestrian detection.

-For more details visit our [website](https://information-fusion-lab-umass.github.io/Salient-Pedestrian-Detection/)
+For more details, please visit our [website](https://information-fusion-lab-umass.github.io/Salient-Pedestrian-Detection/)